 The Pennsylvania State System of Higher Education was established by statute on July 1, 1983.
 As a charter member of the system, Cheyney State College became Cheyney University of Pennsylvania in 1983, the oldest of the fourteen member institutions and the oldest Historically Black College/University (HBCU) in the nation.

-Today, Cheyney University students represent a variety of races, cultures, and nationalities who receive education instruction beyond the vision of Richard Humphreys.
-Cheyney graduates still become teachers, but students also enter careers such as journalism, medicine, business, science, law, communication, and government service.
-The university offers baccalaureate degrees in more than 30 disciplines and the master’s degree in education.
+Today, Cheyney University students represent a variety of races, cultures, and nationalities who receive educational instruction far beyond the vision of Richard Humphreys.
+Cheyney graduates still become teachers, but students also enter careers such as journalism, medicine, business, science/technology, law, communications, and government service.
+The university offers baccalaureate degrees in more than 30 disciplines and the master’s degree in education and public administration.

 For detailed information about Cheyney University's formation, please visit our History page.

 - Cheyney and Pitt Sign BSN & PhD Nursing Agreement

 - PA Lawmakers Approve Boosts in Funding for Cheyney University Scholarships

 - Cheyney Professor's Design and Student/Faculty Work Featured in Harrisburg Outdoor Exhibit

 - Cheyney-Organized International Conference to Kick Off Monday in Nation's Capital